galv-team/galv-harvester/README.md

 This will harvest the specified paths, and only those paths.
 **Note**: The paths must be included in the monitored paths for the harvester.
 This includes the regex pattern, if specified.

+## Development

+This project uses Hatch to manage the package and its dependencies.

+### Tests

+To run tests, use `hatch env run tests` - this will run the tests in a virtual environment for each supported Python version.